saraswatmks/saraswatmks.github.com/_posts/2026/2026-02-26-cross-entropy-likelihood.md

 Even things that do not look like NLL at first — hinge loss, focal loss, contrastive loss — can often be interpreted as NLL under modified or reweighted likelihood models.

-"The entire modern AI training stack is, at its core, a coin-flip problem scaled to petabytes."
+*The entire modern AI training stack is, at its core, a coin-flip problem scaled to petabytes.*

 ## Summary